Gin Rickey

 05

-Serve and enjoy!
+Serve

 Is the Gin Rickey perfect for summer?

 Why yes, it is!
-Arguably one of the most popular summer gin cocktails around the globe, this pretty drink is tailormade for those sweltering days when all you can think about is an ice-cold cocktail that will cool you off without weighing you down.
+Arguably one of the most popular summer gin cocktails around the globe, this pretty drink is tailor-made for those sweltering days when all you can think about is an ice-cold cocktail that will cool you off without weighing you down.

 The best gin cocktails are always quite adaptable to personal taste, and the Gin Rickey is certainly not an exception.
 Here are a few ways in which you can tailor the cocktail to suit your preferences or those of your guests:

 Add flavored mineral water.
-There are a great variety of flavored mineral waters on the market today.
+There is a great variety of flavored mineral waters on the market today.
 If you want to add some more flavor notes to your Rickey without upping the caloric content, this is a great option.
 In fact, you could get a selection of three or four sparkling mineral waters and offer your guests a choice.
 Think along the lines of strawberry, cranberry, cucumber, etc.

 FREQUENTLY ASKED QUESTIONS